ContractAutomataProject/CATLib_GraphLogicA/README.md

 ## Getting Started

+The latest release contains both the jars for reproducing the experiments of STTT SI Isola 2022 (file maze-0.0.2-SNAPSHOT-jar-with-dependencies.jar) and the experiments of Isola 2022 (file maze-0.0.1-SNAPSHOT-jar-with-dependencies.jar).

+OpenJDK11 or  a compatible version is required.

+## STTT S.I.
+ISOLA 2022

-For reproducing the experiments of CATLib described in our paper submitted to ISOLA2022, download the latest jar release, and launch it with:
+For reproducing the experiments of CATLib described in our paper submitted to STTT Special Issue of ISOLA2022, download the latest jar release, and launch it with:

+`java -jar  maze-0.0.2-SNAPSHOT-jar-with-dependencies.jar`

+and follow the instructions.
+The executable class is located under `src/main/java/it/github/contractautomata/maze/twoagentsproblem/AppMazeTwoAgents_STTT_SI_ISOLA2022.java`.
+The resources are located inside the folder `/src/main/java/io/github/contractautomata/maze/twoagentsproblem/resources/`.
+The executable jar is equipped with an option to use the set-up of the experiments described in the paper.

+## Isola 2022 experiments
+For reproducing the experiments of CATLib described in our paper accepted  at ISOLA2022, download the latest jar release, and launch it with:

 `java -jar  maze-0.0.1-SNAPSHOT-jar-with-dependencies.jar`

 and follow the instructions.
-The executable class is located under `src/main/java/it/github/contractautomata/maze/twoagentsproblem/AppMazeTwoAgents.java`.
+The executable class is located under `src/main/java/it/github/contractautomata/maze/twoagentsproblem/AppMazeTwoAgents_ISOLA2022.java`.
 The release also contains the log of reproduction of the jar with the various options.
-OpenJDK11 or  a compatible version is required.

 For running VoxLogicA, first copy the png images generated from the previous step into